MicroEJ/Example-Components/ej.examples.components.helloworld.service/README.md

 # Overview
-This library contains the interface of the service.
+This library contains the definition (interface) of the 'Hello' service.

 # Usage
 N/A